I want to be wiser than my enemy.

 Your commands make me wiser than my enemies, for they are ever with me.
 I have more insight than my teachers, for I meditate on your statutes.
 I have more understanding than my elders, for I obey your precepts.

-God’s word makes us wise, wiser than our enemies and wiser than the teachers of this world who have all their education behind them.
-Even age does not compete with the wisdom that comes from the Word.
+God’s word makes us wise, it is the written source of wisdom God has given us.
+It will make you wiser than our enemies and wiser than the teachers of this world who have all their education behind them.
+Even age does not compete with the wisdom that comes from the word.

 It is wisdom that “is supreme: therefore get wisdom.
 Though it cost you all you have, get understanding.”
 (Prov4:7-9)